 W339 South College

-Nick Bromell received a BA in Classics and Philosophy from Amherst College and a PhD in English and American Literature from Stanford University.
-He was the founding editor of The Boston Review, where he continues to be a contributing editor; he also serves on the editorial board of The Sixties and as an advisory editor to the Class: Culture series published by the University of Michigan Press.
-He has been President of the New England American Studies Association, and he is the principal convener of Democratic Vistas: An Interdisciplinary Seminar in Political Theory and Cultural Studies.
+Bromell received a BA in Classics and Philosophy from Amherst College and a PhD in English and American Literature from Stanford University.
+He was the founding editor of The Boston Review, and he serves as an advisory editor to the Class: Culture series published by the University of Michigan Press.
+He served a term as President of the New England American Studies Association, and he was a founder of Democratic Vistas: An Interdisciplinary Seminar in Political Theory and Cultural Studies.
+He has received fellowships from the Charlotte W. Newcombe Foundation, the Massachusetts Artists Foundation, the Fulbright Foundation, the Guggenheim Foundation, and the Charles Warren Center at Harvard University.
+In 2016 he received the University’s Award for Outstanding Accomplishments in Research and Creativity.

 - Nonfiction Writing